|PROSITE documentation PDOC51074 [for PROSITE entry PS51074]|

 Diphthamide is a unique post-translationally modified histidine residue found only in translation elongation factor 2 (eEF-2).
 It is conserved from archaebacteria to humans and serves as the target for diphteria toxin and Pseudomonas exotoxin A. These two toxins catalyze the transfer of ADP-ribose to diphtamide on eEF-2, thus inactivating eEF-2, halting cellular protein synthesis, and causing cell death .

 The biosynthesis of diphtamide is dependent on at least five proteins, DPH1 to -5, and a still unidentified amidating enzyme.
-DPH3 and DPH4 share a conserved region which encode a putative zinc finger, the DHP-type or CSL-type (after the conserved motif of the final cysteine) zinc finger [2,3].
-The function of this motif is unknown.
+DPH3 and DPH4 share a conserved region which encodes a metal-binding (MB) domain.
+The DHP-type or CSL-type (named after the final conserved cysteine of the zinc finger and the next two residues) MB domain contains a Cys-X-Cys...Cys-X2-Cys motif which tetrahedrically coordinates both Fe and Zn.
+The Fe containing DPH-type MBD has an electron transfer activity [2,3,4,5,6,7].

-The profile we developed covers the whole DPH-type zinc finger.Last update:
+The profile we developed covers the whole DPH-type MB domain.Last update:

 PROSITE method (with tools and information) covered by this documentation: